Israel says Hezbollah will ‘pay the price’ after blaming it for attack on soccer field that killed 12 children | KRDO

 “If there is a war, we’re supporting Hezbollah, definitely,” Bou Habib said.
 “Not because of conviction but because of any attack on our country, we support Hezbollah in this regard.”

-The 2006 Lebanon-Israel war devastated many parts of Lebanon, yet Hezbollah foiled Israel’s ultimate plan to dismantle the group.
+A war between Lebanon and Israel in 2006 devastated much of Lebanon, yet Hezbollah foiled Israel’s ultimate plan to dismantle the group.
 Throughout the 34-day war, Hezbollah is estimated to have fired around 4,000 rockets – a daily average of 117.

 Bou Habib stressed that another war would not only be detrimental to Lebanon, but to Israel as well.

-“[Israel] will return to the stone ages as well, it’s not by the Lebanese government,” he said, referring to comments by Israel’s Minister of Defense Yoav Gallant back in June 2023, where he said the Israeli military could send Lebanon “back to the Stone Age.”
+“[Israel] will return to the stone ages as well, it’s not by the Lebanese government,” he said, referring to comments by Israel’s Minister of Defense Yoav Gallant back in June 2023, in which he said the Israeli military could send Lebanon “back to the Stone Age.”

-Meanwhile, Bou Habib told CNN Lebanon wants peace and not war but added that will not happen until there is peace between the Israelis and the Palestinians.

-“We have to wait for the Palestinian peace with the Israelis, for the two-state solution and then we’ll have peace,” he said.
+However, Bou Habib told the Lebanese Al Jadeed News TV channel that Lebanon had received reassurances from third countries that Israel’s response would be “limited.”
+He added that Hezbollah would in turn limit its actions.
+Pressed by the anchor to identify the countries that had offered this reassurance, he hinted that the “US and France are very concerned about the issue.”

 Lebanon has called for an international investigation into the attack to determine who was responsible.